BerkeleyAutomation/RobotToolChanger/README.md

 setLight_001_010_099
 ```

-### Cutting-tool
+### Trim-tool
-The Cutting-tool uses a small diameter, rotation saw to cut miniature garden grass.
+The Trim-tool uses a small diameter, rotation saw to cut miniature garden grass.
 We use a 24v, 9000RPM [motor](https://www.amazon.com/uxcell-9000RPM-Models-Remote-Control/dp/B0784W8HXF/ref=sr_1_12?ie=UTF8&qid=1534667758&sr=8-12&keywords=24v+motor+9000+rpm),
 and a 30mm steel saw.
 The rotating direction and speed can be controlled using PWM.

-CAD design of the Cutting-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Cutting%20Tool),
+CAD design of the Trim-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Cutting%20Tool),
 and electrical drawing [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/ElectricalDrawings).

-The Cutting-tool acts as a server and wait for set speed command.
-The Program running on the Cutting-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/cuttingToolServer.py).
+The Trim-tool acts as a server and wait for set speed command.
+The Program running on the Trim-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/cuttingToolServer.py).
 To set a motor speed we use a remote computer connected to the same network, and run [this](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/remoteComputer/setMotor.py) program.
 For example:
 ```